-"My main question is when/how to give the consequences.
+When and how do you give consequences?
 For example--if I instruct my son to go clean his room (assuming I've prepped him for accepting a consequence) and he whines and says, "I don't want to do it right now."
 Do I then say, "Just now, you didn't follow the steps for following instructions so you have earned an extra chore.
 You will need to do it at soon as you've cleaned your room."
 Or, do I give him another chance?
-If he refuses to accept the chore by yelling, "I'm not doing it!" (this is what normally happens when we give consequences), do I then start the steps for being out of instructional control?
-I just want to make sure I understand how to implement this system before I start so I'm not playing it by ear as I go along and failing miserably.
-My son is 6, by the way, and I expect the most resistance from him.
-He has a great heart and wants to please but he has developed such a strong habit of refusing our instructions, whining, complaining, etc. that I know he will fall into that habit at times."
+If he refuses to accept the chore by yelling, "I'm not doing it!" do I then start the steps for being out of instructional control?

 Trust me on this one.
 I started getting lax with my four year old.
 I found that if I gave him one more prompt, he actually would calm down and say OK.
 However, soon I realized that even though he controlled himself after two prompts, he was in the habit of being whiny before choosing to control himself.
 I realized that he thought that was the system; and I had created the system.